-Student Organizations make up a vibrant part of BAU's intercultural campus life.
-Students have the opportunity to organize and participate in student-run organizations and clubs that reflect a diversity of interests.
+Student organizations make up a vibrant part of BAU's intercultural campus life.
+Students can organize and participate in student-run organizations and clubs that reflect a diversity of interests.
 Current organizations and clubs include the Student Government Association (SGA), film and movie, music, dance, photography, book, conversation, yoga/football, and others.
 Through these organizations and clubs, students can advance personal and professional goals and socialize with others in the university community.
 University funds for organizations and clubs are distributed through the SGA.
 Clubs gather at the Student Union on the 3rd floor.